A-Z of health

 With prompt antibiotic treatment, most people will start to feel better within a few days and serious complications are very rare.
 Deaths from typhoid fever are now virtually unheard of in the UK.

-However, if typhoid fever is not treated, it's estimated that up to 1 in 5 people with the condition will die and some of those who survive typhoid fever will have permanent physical or mental disabilities.
+However, if typhoid fever is not treated, it's estimated that up to one in five people with the condition will die.
+Some of those who survive typhoid fever will have permanent physical or mental disabilities.

 Read more about treating typhoid fever.

 Typhoid fever vaccination

 In the UK, two vaccines are available that can provide some protection against typhoid fever.
 These involve either having a single injection or taking three capsules over alternate days.